 The College uses a reward system to honour students for their effort and commitment.
-The use of rewards within the classroom is a form of extrinsic motivation for students, encouraging them to participate cooperatively in academic and social learning experiences
+The use of rewards is a form of extrinsic motivation for students, encouraging them to participate co-operatively in academic and social learning experiences.

-The College also recognises outstanding achievement, progress and effort by nominating students for Student of the Month, special presentation evenings, subject postcards, news items on the College's website and Facebook page, and articles in the local press.
+The College also recognises outstanding achievement, progress and effort by nominating students for Student of the Month, special presentation evenings, subject postcards and lapel badges, news items on the College's website and Facebook page, and articles in the local press.